DmitryEfimenko/fancy-terminal-prompt/README.md

 Steps from [this video](https://youtu.be/AK2JE2YsKto).

 ## Step 1: Install nerd fonts
 1. Download font from [nerdfonts.com](https://www.nerdfonts.com/).
-For example, RobotoMono Nerd Font
+For example, JetBrainsMono Nerd Font
 2. Extract archive
 3. Select all font files > Right click > Install for all users